eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     For cross compiling, you must set this value manually with the endianness of the device that run the client.

 ``CONFIG_UDP_TRANSPORT_MTU=<number>``
-    This value corresponds to the max message size able to send and receive by UDP.
+    This value corresponds to the `Maximun Transmission Unit` able to send and receive by UDP.
     Internally a buffer is created with this size.

 ``CONFIG_TCP_TRANSPORT_MTU=<number>``
-    This value corresponds to the max message size able to send and receive by TCP.
+    This value corresponds to the `Maximun Transmission Unit` able to send and receive by TCP.
     Internally a buffer is created with this size.

 ``CONFIG_SERIAL_TRANSPORT_MTU=<number>``
-    This value corresponds to the max message size able to send and receive by Serial.
+    This value corresponds to the `Maximun Transmission Unit` able to send and receive by Serial.
     Internally a buffer is created proportional to this size.

 API
 ---
 As a nomenclature, `Micro RTPS Client` API uses a ``mr_`` prefix in all of their public API functions and ``mr`` prefix in the types.
-In constants values, an ``MR_`` prefix is used.
+In constants values an ``MR_`` prefix is used.
 Functions without these rules `should not` be used.
 They are only for internal use.